 Amount of collections now applied to revenue (except reimbursements) which was identified as being earned as of the preceding June 30.

 Amount of collections now applied in excess of amounts accrued in prior fiscal years as abatements or reimbursements.

--

 Reverse Cash Overages and Record Revenue